cjug/cjug-meeting-intro/sections/speaker.md

-## Featured Speaker:
+## Featured Speakers:

-## Matt Raible
+## David Nugent
-* Developer advocate at Okta
+* Developer Advocate from IBM San Francisco Team
-* International conference speaker
+* Cognitive, Data and Analytics, and Javascript
-* Author of the JHipster Mini-Book
+* Organizer of the SF Javascript Meetup
-  * Version 5 just released!
-  * jhipster-book.com
+* Organizer of @ForwardJS

+--section--
+## Mary Grygleski
+* Developer Advocate from IBM Global Java Team
+* CJUG Director of Meetings / Exec Board member by night